toubian/cluster_73_2024_2025/README.md

 ### office hours

 My office hours will be held by appointment.
 Sign up at the link below.
+There are *both* Zoom and In-Person options usually available.
 I'm here first and foremost as a resource for you :)
 [calendly.com/toubian](calendly.com/toubian)

 ### communication